Is your teen in trouble? Substance use may be the cause, Youth Addiction Treatment, We Can Help.

 Youth Addiction Treatment

 Youth are supported to improve overall functioning via participation in long term residential addiction treatment using a Social Model.
 The program is located in New Westminster and licensed under the Community Care Act and accredited by Accreditation Canada.
-A continuum of care is provided that includes a mental health assessment, individual and group therapy, peer support, balanced diet and nutrition, recreation, positive socialization, family counselling, post treatment continuing care and access to educational opportunities.
-LDYP’s experience-based learning promotes change in youths’ values, attitudes, beliefs and behaviors that results in an increase in self-esteem and improved decision making.
+A continuum of care is provided that includes a mental health assessment, individual and group therapy, peer support, balanced diet and nutrition, recreation, positive socialization, family counselling, post-treatment continuing care and access to educational opportunities.
+LDYP’s experience-based learning promotes change in youths’ values, attitudes, beliefs and behaviours that results in an increase in self-esteem and improved decision making.

 - Did your son’s friends change radically?

 - Is your teen unhappy, angry, depressed, or anxious?

 - Has your teen lost interest in hobbies, sport, school and family?

 Here are some suggestions to help you and your son.

 - Get informed on what is recreational use, and what is the misuse of drugs?

 - Set boundaries

 Youth Addiction Program Philosophy